nikouu/TinyWordle/README.md

 | 17.1.1       | 6.0.202      | 62,120 KB     | 1,047 KB     |
 | 17.1.1       | 6.0.203      | 62,120 KB     | 1,047 KB     |
 | 17.2.0       | 6.0.300      | 62,120 KB     | 1,047 KB     |

-The two rows in bold represent the correct 00-original size expected according to this whole project.

 🤔 So what this seems to mean is even with the same `<TargetFramework>net6.0</TargetFramework>` in the `.csproj` file, the binary output will depend on your .NET **minor version** and **MSBuild version**!
 I guess it sounds obvious in retrospect, but it never occured to me as I never really cared about the exact output bytes.